Kirsten West: Godmother of Southern Rock

 The roll call through the first few years is staggering.
 Reese Wynans dropped by, bringing along Lee Roy Parnell and James Pennebaker.
 Tinsley Ellis slept in Duane’s old room, serenading the house at night and again in the kitchen the next morning.
 Derek Trucks showed up at fourteen, already blazing on guitar.
 Jack Pearson played “Little Martha” in Duane’s room late at night, a moment Kirsten described as if unseen ears were still listening.
 Skeeter Brandon spent his visit planted at Gregg’s Hammond B-3, singing and playing as though the house itself was his audience.

 And a revolving parade of players, producers, reporters, and friends kept arriving: Bill Levenson from Polygram, Ian Moore, Screaming Cheetah Wheelies, Freddy Jones Band, W.C.
 Clark, David Grissom, Rod Piazza and the Mighty Flyers.
-Tim and Gregg Brooks even signed their record contract in the house.
+Tim and Gregg Brooks even signed their record contract in the living room, breaking the sofa in the process.
 There were the ABB family ties, too—Butch Trucks bringing an original Fillmore East snare, Berry Oakley Jr. with his mother Julia Negron and his band Bloodline, Jaimoe with his wife and daughter, Gregg Allman and his full band and crew, and Linda Oakley returning for the first time since Berry’s death.

 Multiply this sampling by years and you begin to see the scale.
 Kirsten was exposed to an endless flow of musicians and styles, gathering knowledge all the while.
 By the time she interviewed Lucinda Williams in the early ’90s, she was already encyclopedic in her understanding of who was out there and what they sounded like.